daidahao/C-CPP-Programming-Notes/lecture11.md

 First the program clones itself.
 This provides a "shell".

-Then the child program calls the "exec()" function that loads and starts running the code for a completely different program.
+Then the child program calls the `exec()` function that loads and starts running the code for a completely different program.

 ```c
 int execl(const char *path, const char *arg0, ..., NULL);